MichelleGri/la-boulangerie/README.md

 ### Usability Testing

 The website link was sent to a number of family and friends to check its usability.
-These individuals were given a checklist to carry out the same checks carried out by the developer.
+These individuals were given the same checklist of tests carried out by the developer.
 They were asked to also provide feedback on the following aspects of the website:

 * Easy to navigate through the website
 * All links are working as expected